Ranked! The 10 best goalkeepers in the world

 His kicking will always be a stick to beat him with, but Tottenham fans are glad they have Hugo Lloris between the sticks more often than not.

-Lloris still has his moments, as he proved with that bizarre balls-up in the World Cup final against Croatia, but the Bleus skipper was magnificent through the tournament as a whole and deserves his place in this list.
+Lloris still has his moments, as he proved with that bizarre balls-up in the World Cup final against Croatia last summer, but the Bleus skipper was magnificent throughout that tournament and followed that up by leading Spurs to their first ever Champions League final.

 7. Thibaut Courtois (Real Madrid)

 The biggest compliment you can pay to Courtois is that he doesn’t stand out, and nor does he try to.
 His excellence comes in his incredible consistency: minute after minute, game after game, month after month.